The First 12 Bars of Bill Haley

 Rock and roll entered our country not through the grand doors of philharmonic halls, but through cracks in the earth itself.
 The 1966 earthquake turned parts of the capital into ruins.
 Yet the people, stripped of their former way of life, did not despair.
 Amid construction sites and tent settlements, a new sound was born, where Western drive resonated with an Eastern thirst for life.
 In the cramped quarters of temporary housing, a unique atmosphere took shape, where nightly gatherings under the open sky became the first improvised stages and audience halls.
 Through the crackle of shortwave radios, the hiss of smuggled vinyl and bootleg recordings pressed onto X-ray film, rock and roll burst into Uzbekistan.

-The birth of rock in Uzbekistan is often dated to 7 March 1967, when the group Kiberghi performed for the first time in a dusty assembly hall of a design bureau.
+The birth of rock in Uzbekistan is often dated to 7 March 1967, when the group Kibergi performed for the first time in a dusty assembly hall of a design bureau.
 Inspired by the science fiction of Stanisław Lem, Vladimir Baramykov, the founder of the group, achieved the impossible: he assembled homemade but fully functional equipment.
 At the concert, Liverpool guitar influences merged with a guitar-riff adaptation of the Andijan Polka.

-It was less a political protest and more a musical breakthrough.
-The band of the future proved that rock 'n' roll could be played without losing local flavor.
-The genre was finally legitimized by the band's appearance in Elyor Ishmukhamedov's film "The Lovers", where they perform on stage.
-The genre became the pulse of a recovering city and the music for those who were rebuilding the city to the accompaniment of guitars.
+It was not so much a political protest as a musical breakthrough.
+The band of the future proved that rock ’n’ roll could be played without losing its local identity.
+The genre was finally legitimised through their appearance in Elyor Ishmukhamedov’s film The Lovers, where they perform on stage.
+Rock became the pulse of a rebuilding city, the music of those reconstructing life itself to the sound of guitars.

 How Western Beat Took Root in Maqams

-The Liverpool dreams of the early sixties were dispelled by the new decade.
-"Sigma" from the Tashkent Polytechnic Institute and "Spektr" from the Institute of National Economy, founded in 1968, were searching for their own path in music.
-And while Beatlemania was already fading, the magic of Jimmy Hendrix's hard riff was just gaining its power.
-The "Spektr" members, led by Yuri Bogdanov and the charismatic bassist Sanzhar Kelginbayev (better known as "Kegel"), leaned on the mighty trio of Hendrix, Clapton, and Janis Joplin, while the powerful vocals of Natalya Nurmukhamedova complemented the group and turned their performances into pure art.
+The Liverpool dream of the early 1960s was swept aside by a new decade.
+Formed in 1968, Sigma from the Tashkent Polytechnic Institute and Spektr from the Institute of National Economy were already searching for their own musical paths.
+While Beatlemania was already fading, the magic of Jimi Hendrix’s hard-edged riffs was only beginning to take hold.
+Led by Yuri Bogdanov and the charismatic bassist Sanzhar Kelginbaev, better known as “Kegel,” Spektr drew inspiration from the mighty triumvirate of Hendrix, Clapton, and Janis Joplin, while the powerful vocals of Natalia Nurmukhamedova completed the group and turned their performances into pure artistry.
+By the early 1970s, Skify from the Institute of Physical Culture had entered rock ’n’ roll’s dialogue with the West.
+The expressive improvisations of Oleg Chesnokov and the energetic vocals of Alexander Melkonyan allowed the band to move freely between the melodic sensibility of The Beatles and the heavier sound of Led Zeppelin.

 Our hearts demand change!

-Ashot Danielyan, frontman of the bands "Origami Wings" and "Electrooko."
+Ashot Danielyan, frontman of <span>Krylya Origami and Elektrooko</span>

-Continuity and change are also felt by Askar Urmanov, one of the frontmen of the punk cabaret "TupratikonS":
+Continuity and change are also felt by Askar Urmanov, one of the frontmen of the punk-cabaret band TupratikonS:

-The internet and social media have incredibly expanded the horizon of possibilities.
-But along with accessibility, responsibility has also grown.
-My advice for beginners: try to make your music more interesting.
-Learn to structure your music, pay attention to the literacy of your lyrics, and have a clear idea for every one of your 'musical thoughts.'
-You need to speak sincerely with your audience—it's the only way to build a genuine connection.
+“The internet and social media have enormously expanded the horizon of possibilities.
+But with accessibility has also come greater responsibility.
+My advice to emerging musicians is this: try to make your music more interesting.
+Learn how to structure it, pay attention to the quality of your lyrics, and make sure there is a clear idea behind every musical idea you create.
+You need to speak to your audience sincerely — it is the only way to build a genuine connection.”

-Seydali Ablyatifov, leader of the band "Wooden Elephant".
+Seydali Ablyatifov, leader of

 Places of Power and Powerful People

-Places where guitar riffs thundered in Tashkent have always been a phenomenon that defied circumstances.
-Before social media and especially Telegram channels, there was harddays.net.
-A kind of digital mahalla, where, for lack of other options, all pressing issues were resolved—from buying and selling guitar pedals to finding bassists.
-There, the prologues of stories for bands like Fomalgaut, Titus, ZindanCross-Section, Skenb, or Moment of Clarity were captured.
-It wasn't an ideological headquarters, but a living, sometimes rough, yet always honest utilitarian hub that united disparate groups into a single organism.
+In Tashkent, places where guitar riffs once thundered have always existed in defiance of circumstance.
+Before social media, and certainly before Telegram channels, there was harddays.net, a kind of digital mahalla where, for lack of any alternative, all pressing issues were resolved, from buying and selling guitar pedals to finding bass players.
+It was there that the early chapters of bands such as Fomalhaut, Titus, Zindan, Cross-Section, Skenb, and Moment of Clarity were first recorded.
+It was never an ideological headquarters, but rather a living, sometimes rough, yet always honest and practical hub that brought scattered groups together into a single organism.

 For listeners in Tashkent, rock music was never just background noise; it was always a form of rebellion and a path to personal freedom.
 For many, it began with cassette tapes borrowed from friends, as in the story of Ruslan Dzhalmurzaev, whose journey from Viktor Tsoi to Nirvana's album In Utero shaped his musical tastes for years to come.
 Many fans also underwent their initiation through live performances: Aleksandr Li still vividly remembers his first concert at age 17, when the veterans of the heavy music scene, Zindan, made him believe in the power of the local sound, while the underground was flooded with "nonconformists," creating that very sense of unity.